-As of July 29, 2016, two local governments had not filed audit reports for fiscal years 2013, 2014, and 2015, and seven other local governments had not filed audit reports for fiscal year 2015.
-Furthermore, 31 local governments submitted audit reports after the required filing date.
-The submission of audit reports after the required filing date was also noted for 11 of these 31 local governments during our preceding year's review.
+Furthermore, 29 local governments submitted audit reports after the required filing date.
+The submission of audit reports after the required filing date was also noted for 12 of these 29 local governments during at least our preceding year's review.
 The failure of a local government to file an audit report, or a delay in filing, results in the lack of timely accountability to its citizens.
 The Local Government Article, Section 16-306 of the Annotated Code of Maryland generally requires audit reports to be filed on or before October 31 after the close of the fiscal year or on or before December 31 after the close of the fiscal year for those local governments with a population of more than 400,000.

-Audit reports for the fiscal years ended June 30, 2013, June 30, 2014, and June 30, 2015 had not been received, as of July 29, 2016, for the Town of Deer Park and the Town of Marydel.
-Budget language adopted during the 2016 Session of the Maryland General Assembly (Chapter 143, 2016 Laws of Maryland) has resulted in the withholding of certain transportation aid from these two local governments pending receipt of their audit reports for fiscal years 2013, 2014, and 2015.
-Furthermore, failure to file a required report with the Department of Legislative Services for three successive years provides the Executive Director with reasonable cause to suppose that the municipality is no longer actively operating under its charter which could cause these towns to have their charter repealed.
+Budget language adopted during the 2016 Session of the Maryland General Assembly (Chapter 143, 2016 Laws of Maryland) has resulted in the withholding of certain transportation aid from two local governments (Towns of Deer Park and Marydel) pending receipt of their audit reports for fiscal years 2013, 2014, and 2015.
+Furthermore, failure to file a required report with the Department of Legislative Services for three successive years provides the Executive Director with reasonable cause to suppose that the municipality is no longer actively operating under its charter, which could cause these towns to have their charter repealed.
 The failure of these two local governments to submit audit reports has been reported to the Executive Director.